pkoretic/recurse/README.md

 ```

-You can also use shortcut command:
+And you can also use shortcut command
 ```
 clang-format -i -style="{BasedOnStyle: WebKit, PointerAlignment: Right, Standard: Cpp11, TabWidth: 4, UseTab: Never, BreakBeforeBraces: Allman, AllowShortFunctionsOnASingleLine: false, ContinuationIndentWidth: 0, MaxEmptyLinesToKeep: 1, NamespaceIndentation: All, AccessModifierOffset: 0}" source.hpp